 The social media travel community is extremely knowledgeable and insightful.
-The expertise, tips and common sense that are shared every week demonstrate the wealth of information which is available through this forum.
+The expertise, tips and common sense that are shared every week prove the wealth of information which is available through this forum.
 Everybody that participates is generous with their experience, sharing great tips and it is possible to pick up genuinely useful advice.
 This topic certainly did not disappoint.

 Sustainable travel means many things to many people and when people were defining it there were some outstanding comments.

 Encouraging local communities to become involved in any project which provide sustainable options was another popular suggestion.
-Communities need to instantly perceive potential benefits, long term improvements are often difficult for them to accept when their children are hungry now.
+Communities need to instantly perceive potential benefits, long-term improvements are often difficult for them to accept when their children are hungry now.

 Respect for the people and environment of any region or country is essential if beautiful, and authentic destinations and their cultures are to survive.

 The discussion included sustainable transport options, most suggestions were predictable, from camels, horses and elephants, to kayaks, hitchhiking and cycling.
 Making use of our feet seemed the most popular suggestion and certainly within a destination walking should become the first choice.

 The savvy community accepted that whilst sustainability is extremely important to tourism, the industry faces many challenges to achieve this.